 Discussion of each tool includes a checklist to help decide whether the tool has achieved its intended purpose.
 Ultimately, though, Service Planning relies on the expert judgment and close management of the Hub team, in cooperation with implementing partners.
-The goal is to embed a shared vision of the design, development and implementation of a service in a pathway to development impact.
+The goal is to embed a shared vision of the design, development and implementation of a service in a pathway to sustainable development impact.

-Knowledge sharing within and across

-Hubs: Alongside efforts to make Hub services effective, Service Planning has a tandem goal: fostering knowledge management within and between Hubs.
-By documenting the consultation and design stages systematically, SERVIR can effectively share knowledge and
+Knowledge sharing within and across Hubs: Alongside efforts to make Hub services effective, Service Planning has a tandem goal: fostering knowledge management within and